satansdeer/satansdeer.github.com/content/legacy-posts/magical-mystery-guide-for-async-await-in-javascript/index.md

 });
 ```

-Doesn't look very good, right?
+Doesn't look good, right?
 A lot of nesting, also you have to handle errors separately in every callback and it's kinda error prone.
 You might forget to add a return statement after you've handled an error, or do another silly mistake.

 Can we improve this?